Michael Harris II Preview, Player Props: Braves vs. Giants

-On Sunday, Michael Harris II (.325 slugging percentage in past 10 games, with no homers) and the Atlanta Braves face the San Francisco Giants, whose starting pitcher will be Jakob Junis.
-First pitch is at 1:35 PM ET.
+The Atlanta Braves, including Michael Harris II (.279 slugging percentage in past 10 games, including zero home run), battle starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Giants.
+He had a one-hit performance in his most recent game (1-for-4) against the Mets.

 Michael Harris II Game Info & Props vs. the Giants